Emma Regan

-Emma Rose Regan (born January 28, 2000) is a Canadian international soccer player who plays as a defender for Northern Super League club AFC Toronto and the Canada national team.
+Emma Rose Regan (born January 28, 2000) is a Canadian professional soccer player who plays as a midfielder or defender for Denver Summit FC of the National Women's Soccer League (NWSL) and the Canada national team.

 Early life

 Regan began playing youth soccer at age six with Burnaby Girls SC.
 She later played for Mountain United FC, before joining the Vancouver Whitecaps REX program.
 She also played for the British Columbia provincial team.
 She also represented BC at the 2017 Canada Summer Games, where she was selected as the province's flag-bearer for the opening ceremonies.
 She served as the Vancouver Whitecaps captain since 2014 and was named "Most Promising Player" in 2015, also being named the BC Soccer Youth Player of the Year in 2015.

 College career

 She began attending the University of Texas at Austin in 2018 playing for the women's soccer team.
 She was named to the 2018 Top Drawer Soccer National Preseason Best XI Freshman Team, the 2019 Preseason All-Big 12 Conference Team, and the 2019 All-Big 12 Conference Second Team.
-She scored her first goal on October 9, 2020 against the Kansas State Wildcats.
+She scored her first goal on October 9, 2020, against the Kansas State Wildcats.
 In 2021 and 2022, she was again named to the All-Big 12 Conference Second Team and was named to the United Soccer Coaches All-Midwest Region Third Team in 2021.
 In 2022, she was named the 2022 Big 12 Conference Soccer Co-Scholar Athlete of the Year and was a four time Academic All-Big 12 First Team.